-During these challenging times when we cannot meet in person, we plan to send a monthly newsletter to keep our members up to speed with water news.
-We’ll send this newsletter to our email list and post it on our website.
+During these challenging times when we cannot meet in person, we are sending a monthly newsletter to keep our community up to speed with water news.
+We send this newsletter to our email list and post it on our website.
 We aim to provide an easy place to find all the month’s news and upcoming events.
 Please share this newsletter with your fellow water system board members, commissioners, operators, members, friends, neighbors, and anyone who drinks water on Whidbey and beyond, and encourage them to subscribe.

 News from Whidbey Island Water Systems Association

-- Our next Quarterly Member Meeting will be December 10th, 5:00 pm – 7:00 pm via Zoom.
+Our Annual Member Meeting will be December 10th, 5:00 pm – 7:00 pm via Zoom.
 Please save the date.
-We’ll post an agenda and send a reminder email closer to the meeting.
+We’ll post an agenda and send an invitation email closer to the meeting.
 Remember that to receive the invitation email with the meeting link you need to subscribe to this email service.
 We will be voting on a number of items including the 2021 budget and electing directors.
 Please remember that only members in good standing may vote.

 Further details of these events are on our website